hayesall/hayesall.github.io/_pages/cv.md

 **Doctor of Philosophy (Ph.D.)
 Health Informatics** (*in progress*)
 2019–*present*
-School of Informatics, Computing, and Engineering
+Luddy School of Informatics, Computing, and Engineering
 Indiana University, Bloomington, IN

 **Master of Science (M.S.)
 Health Informatics**
 2023
-School of Informatics, Computing, and Engineering
+Luddy School of Informatics, Computing, and Engineering
 Indiana University, Bloomington, IN